| | | | |

 Tomato, Spinach, and Dill Quiche with a Shredded Potato Crust

-I’ve been wanting to try my potato crust quiche using shredded potatoes instead of sliced potatoes for a while now.
-I made this quiche for dinner and used diced tomato, fresh spinach, dill, red onion, and feta cheese.
-The dill really made this dish pop with flavor and I liked the saltiness the feta cheese gave to the quiche.
-It was a healthy and flavorful dinner that my husband and I loved.
-This quiche is perfect for breakfast, lunch, or dinner and is very easy to make.
+I’ve wanted to try my potato crust quiche using shredded potatoes instead of sliced potatoes for a while now, so I made this tomato, spinach, and dill quiche with a shredded potato crust quiche for dinner.
+The dill added a nice pop of fresh flavor and I liked the saltiness of the feta cheese.
+This potato-crusted quiche recipe was a healthy and flavorful dinner that my husband and I loved.

 Tomato, Spinach, and Dill Quiche with a Shredded Potato Crust